inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

     1.  **Acknowledge Completion:** The AI will state that the coding phase for the logical unit is complete.
     2.  **Mandatory Commit Generation:** Before suggesting the next task or waiting for a deployment, the AI **must** provide a complete, well-formatted git commit message.
     3.  **Await Confirmation:** The AI will then instruct the user to commit and deploy the changes and will wait for confirmation of success before proceeding.

+## Workflow Guide: How to Run Protocols
+(This section remains unchanged)

+## Code Generation Protocols
+(This section remains unchanged)